gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/README.md

 * Stronger and quieter
 * Easier to maintain and customise
 * Use as much as possible original parts (no need to print a new RAMBo cover nor change any cable, rods or firmware)
-* Compatible with MK2, MK2s, MK2.5 and MK3
 * Highly detailed manual
 * Use more aluminum and less printed parts (3D printed parts can crack and are less reliable)
 * Use Openbuilds hardware :